Child and Family Developmental Services

 • Pairing

 The first few sessions may look like the therapist is simply playing with your child.
 This is an important part of the process called pairing.
 Pairing is building a relationship with the child.
-The therapist wants the child to know that good things come from the therapist and other adults.
+The therapist wants the child to build trust with the child to show them that they are safe.

 • Functional Communication Training

 Children with ASD often struggle to make their needs known to those around them.
 These children may learn to get their needs met by behaving in ways that are not safe.
-Functional communication training breaks communication down and teaches them how to meet their needs more easily through communication.
+Functional communication training breaks communication down and teaches them how to effectively meet their needs.

 • Skill Development

-ABA uses proven teaching techniques, including positive reinforcement and visual aids, to teach skills.
-Larger tasks are broken down into steps, individual steps are taught in order, building one upon the next until the whole skill has been mastered.
-These techniques can be applied to almost any skill.
+BCBAs and RBTs use proven techniques to teach skills.
+Some examples are positive reinforcement, visual schedules, and task analyses.
+Task analyses are when larger tasks are broken down into steps, individual steps are taught in order, building one upon the next until the whole skill has been mastered.
+These techniques as well as many more, can be applied to develop skills.

 • Social Skills